 **Update 7/17: The Milestones of FI is now a featured episode of the ChooseFI podcast!
 We elaborate on the content of this article, and discuss a few additional milestones as well.
 Check it out here.**

 When my wife and I first discovered the financial independence community, we were beyond excited.
 We binged through the Mr. Money Mustache blog together, implementing all the changes he recommended as quickly as possible.
 We read every FI book we could get our hands on.
+We began carefully tracking our expenses, and optimized everything we could think of.
 We were, to put it simply, obsessed.
 After a few short months, our course correction was complete, and for the first time in our lives, we were speeding in the right direction to achieve true financial freedom.

 And then… there was a bit of a lull.
 The cruise control was set, and so the excitement faded.
 “What do we do now?”
 I remember thinking to myself.
 I continued reading and absorbing as much information on financial independence as I could, but the big stuff was already taken care of.
 By the end of the year, I could feel my inner ten-year-old impatiently asking “Are we there yet!?
 Are we there yet!?”